kaori-lang/kaori/README.md

   Intuitive syntax designed for productivity and readability.
 - **Fast Runtime ⚡:**
   Powered by Rust for high-performance execution and low memory overhead.
-- **First-Class Functions 🧠:**
-  Functions can be passed around as values, enabling functional programming styles.
 - **Error Reporting 🎯:**
   Clear and friendly runtime error messages.